An historic venue

 We are host to…

-With the ongoing COVID-19 pandemic, fall performances at 51 Walden had to be cancelled, but the resident groups have been rehearsing in small groups and recording performances to stream to the public.
+With the ongoing COVID-19 pandemic, performances at 51 Walden have been cancelled since last March, but the resident groups have been rehearsing in small groups and recording performances to stream to the public.

 The Concord Band